stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ### The Google Effect

 We need this again!<br>
-First for developer of decentralized systems,<br>
+First for the developers of decentralized systems,<br>
 then for all the others.

 ---